Your Real Estate Lawyers

 Thanks to the network of competent specialists in foreign legal systems, which has been built up over more than 25 years, transactions can be handled quickly (and cost-effectively) both nationally and internationally.
 Contact persons are available in Canada, USA, England, Japan and Switzerland.
 This network guarantees the client that his business activities do not stop at the (legal) border of the Federal Republic of Germany.

-Almost all of JR's attorneys and associates have spent some time as lawyers in foreign jurisdictions, whose experience they can now use in providing legal advice.
-This includes countries such as UK, USA, France, Israel etc. Since international business always has to do with culture and language, this experience abroad means that JR's clients can rely on being advised in such a way that their arguments and approach are also heard in foreign jurisdictions.
+Almost all our attorneys and associates have spent some time as lawyers in foreign jurisdictions, whose experience they can now use in providing legal advice.
+This includes countries such as UK, USA, France, Israel etc. Since international business always has to do with culture and language, this experience abroad means that our clients can rely on being advised in such a way that their arguments and approach are also heard in foreign jurisdictions.
 The close and trustful contact to foreign law firms plays a special role here.

 The applicable law of a contract can only be understood through knowledge of the respective legal system.